Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Discussion

-We use GradCAM \citep{selvaraju2017grad} to visualize the spatial saliency of input modalities corresponding to the common and unique embedding representations.
-For preparation, we average the common and unique dimensions as two single values output.
-Next, one-time backpropagation is performed w.r.t the corresponding output target (0 for common and 1 for unique) to get the GradCAM saliency map after the last convolutional layer.
-We then upsample the saliency maps to the size of the input.
-In total, one "common" and one "unique" saliency map are generated for each modality.
-We present one example for SAR-optical in Figure \ref{fig:vis_BE_1}, which shows an overlap in interest region for the common representations and tend to be orthogonal for the unique representations.
-See the appendix for more examples.
+We count spatial and spectral saliency statistics over the whole dataset.
+For preparation, we average the common and unique dimensions as two single values.
+Next, one-time backpropagation is performed w.r.t the corresponding output target (0 for common and 1 for unique) to get GradCAM \cite{selvaraju2017grad} and Integrated Gradients \cite{sundararajan2017axiomatic}.
+One "common" and one "unique" saliency map are generated for each modality with both visualization methods.

-\paragraph{Spatial saliency statistics} We further calculate the statistics of the common and unique highlighted areas for the whole pretraining dataset.
-We multiply the saliency maps between common and between unique for the two modalities, take the logarithm, and normalize the results of each patch to 0 to 1.
-In other words, for each pair of images, we calculate one score for common area similarity and one for unique area similarity.
-We thus get one histogram for common and one for unique as shown in Figure \ref{fig:stat_BE_spatial}.
-Though not significant, the histograms show a slight trend of unique scores being more towards 0 than common scores, indicating that the interesting areas of modality-unique representations tend to be more orthogonal than common representations which tend to overlap.
+Then, we use GradCAM saliency maps to count spatial statistics, calculating one overlap score for the common area and one for the unique area between the modalities, respectively.
+Going through the whole dataset, we can get a histogram in \cref{fig:stat_BE_spatial}.
+The histogram shows a trend of unique scores being more towards 0 than common scores, indicating that the interesting areas of modality-unique representations tend to be more orthogonal than common representations which tend to overlap.